VF-DE-CDS/GraphILP-API/README.md

 color_to_node, node_to_color = vtx.extract_solution(G, m)
 ```

+The best way to get started with GraphILP is through one of our examples.

 Installation
 -------------

-Requirements: Networkx and Gurobi
+GraphILP has two main requirements:

+1. [NetworkX](https://networkx.org) is used internally to represent graphs.
+It is also the easiest way to create problem instances.
+2. GraphILP creates integer linear programs in the form of [Gurobi](https://www.gurobi.com) models.
+To create and solve these models, you need the Gurobi solver and its Python API.

-Check out repository and add the path to your PYTHONPATH.
+While GraphILP is not yet on PyPI, it can be installed by checking out repository and addings the path to your PYTHONPATH.
 For example:

 ```bash